hermensbas/cmangos-issues-wiki/Worldstates.md

 Custom worldstates can be also defined in C++ in WorldStateDefines.h and used in a C++ script.
 Such example is "WORLD_STATE_CUSTOM_SPAWN_MALACRASS = 10000" which is set to 1 when Zul'Aman first 4 bosses are dead, which triggers automatic spawning of Malacrass.
 He is despawned by default to prevent griefing through door. (actual official fix)

 Example of cMaNGOS use of worldstates is in [`spawn_group`](https://github.com/cmangos/issues/wiki/spawn_group)

+Note: Official name WorldState specifies expressions which are determined by either map/realm/global state.
+Worldstate variables are a subset of Worldstates and Worldstate expression can also be "is holiday active"